 Jewish religious leaders, in Jerusalem, arrest the twelve apostles and put them in prison.
 God sends the angel of the Lord to free them from prison.
 After the disciples are freed they are encouraged to boldly continue to preach the gospel (Acts 5:17 - 21).

-An angel is sent to the Apostle John, who has been exiled to the island of Patmos, to reveal prophecies to him that will ultimately become the book of Revelation (Revelation 1:1).
+One of the greatest New Testament interactions with righteous spirits occurs when one is sent to the Apostle John.
+He journeys to the apostle, who has been exiled to the island of Patmos, to reveal prophecies to him that will ultimately become the book of Revelation (Revelation 1:1).

-An angel informs John that all the prophecies he saw are faithful and will occurcome to pass.
-John is also warned not to worship angelic spirits but only God (Revelation 22:6 - 11).
+The last time an interaction with angels is recorded in the New Testament is when one informs John that all the prophecies he saw are faithful and will come to pass.
+John is also warned not to worship righteous spirits but only God (Revelation 22:6 - 11).